CQDX/visi-genie-4d-systems-async/README.md

         {
 			var cts = new CancellationTokenSource();

 			//1.
-Find the connected device's identifier string and hang on to it Task<List<string>> discoverDeviceIdsTask = Host.Instance.DiscoverDeviceIds();
+Find the connected device identifier string and hang on to it Task<List<string>> discoverDeviceIdsTask = Host.Instance.DiscoverDeviceIds();

 			await discoverDeviceIdsTask;

 			//2.
 Connect host to 4D Systems display
-			//   In this case, ony one display is connected to the host var deviceId = discoverDeviseIdsTask.Result.First();
+			//   In this case, only one display is connected to the host var deviceId = discoverDeviseIdsTask.Result.First();

 			//Baud rate of host must match 4D Workshop project baud rate